 Minimum Education, Skills, and Ability:

-- Ability to work effectively with a diverse student population.
+- Sensitivity, compassion, and listening skills required to work with a diverse audience including:

 NOTE: The above statements are intended to describe the general nature and level of work being performed by the person assigned to this job.
 They are not intended to be an exhaustive list of all responsibilities, duties, skills and physical demands required of personnel so classified.
+Holy Cross College is an equal opportunity employer.
 All employment decisions are based on qualifications and are made without regard to race, color, national origin, age, sex, disability, or any other legally protected status.
-Interested candidates should submit resume, cover letter and three references (names and contact information) via email to: [email protected]
+Interested candidates should submit resume, cover letter and three references (names and contact information) via email to Human Resources [email protected].